 How to Be Happy: Inner and Outer World

 Most of us put our attention on the external world most of the time and that is also where we measure ourselves as successful or satisfied.
 Your mind wants you to keep looking there and focus on external goals and changes.
-What your mind avoids to tell you is that this is an effective way to keep you busy your whole life chasing happiness without really experiencing feelings of happiness or satisfaction for any longer period of time.
+What your mind avoids telling you is that this is an effective way to keep you busy your whole life chasing happiness without really experiencing feelings of happiness or satisfaction for any longer period of time.

-How to Be Happy When you Feel It Does Not Exist
+How to Be Happy When You Feel It Does Not Exist

 When focusing on the external and lacking satisfaction, you might even adapt to the perception that happiness doesn’t really exist.
-Life simply is mostly suffering, struggling and boredom and you decide that people that say differently put on false and superficial smiling masks.
-Even if the last might be true in some cases it doesn’t mean that the your first conclusion is true.
+Life simply is mostly suffering, struggling, and boredom and you decide that people that say differently put on false and superficial smiling masks.
+Even if the last might be true in some cases it doesn’t mean that your first conclusion is true.

 What your mind doesn’t want you to know is that these outer goals and measurements seldom lead to a lasting experience of happiness.
 You might notice it when you get that new job and it feels really good for a while.
-But after a while the thoughts are there.
+But after a while, the thoughts are there.
 “I am not actually that good at what I do and don’t deserve to be here”.
 Now you’re afraid that someone’s going to find out what a big fraud you are and the joy about the new job is gone.
-Now you’re busy keeping the external mask of a successful professional, a mask that doesn’t match your inner feelings and an inner ongoing conflict that will use a lot of energy is created.
-Or maybe the high from getting the job simply fades over time and you need a new self esteem boost when the new and exciting has turned into routine.
+Now you’re busy keeping the external mask of a successful professional, a mask that doesn’t match your inner feelings, and an inner ongoing conflict that will use a lot of energy is created.
+Or maybe the high from getting the job simply fades over time and you need a new self-esteem boost when the new and exciting has turned into routine.

 How to Be Happy Even When your Mind is Fighting you On It

 Your mind’s image of you not being good enough is built on a belief in your unconscious.
-Outer circumstances will not change the emotions connected to that belief more than a short while.
+Outer circumstances will not change the emotions connected to that belief for more than a short while.
 It is a number of underlying beliefs with accompanying emotions that will decide your experience in the world and with what filter you look at the world through.

 So, your mind says you need to change and achieve things in the external world to be happy.
 When you achieve those goals you might feel a high of euphoria and satisfaction for a while but how long will it last?
-When the good feeling start to fade the mind will come up with the only solutions it knows – setting new and higher goals.
+When the good feeling starts to fade the mind will come up with the only solutions it knows – setting new and higher goals.
 The risk here is you spend your whole life hunting achievements you are convinced will make you happy but never will more than temporary.
 A new job.
 Renovating the bathroom.
 A romantic relationship!
 A house!
 Kids?
 What about going on a vacation, that’s what’s missing and we all need some rest and fun.
 Training for the marathon.
 A raise!
 A new hobby.
 New diet.
 Couples therapy.
 The mind runs in circles trying to find things you haven’t tried yet, new obsessions that will get you something you feel is missing.
-But still the underlying feeling of not being good, successful or beautiful enough won’t go away.
-Instead it ends up running your life, driving a majority of your decisions, without you being aware of it.
+But still, the underlying feeling of not being good, successful, or beautiful enough won’t go away.
+Instead, it ends up running your life, driving a majority of your decisions, without you being aware of it.

 It is your inner world that will have a lasting effect on your experience of happiness.
-On the essential level of your emotions your happiness and satisfaction got very little to do with your achievements in the outer world.
+On the essential level of your emotions, your happiness and satisfaction got very little to do with your achievements in the outer world.

 How to Be Happy: Your Inner World

 Cognitive neuroscientists have proven that 5% of our daily thoughts are conscious, while 95% happens in our unconscious.
-Neural pathways that has been activated enough times or intensely enough to form a pattern and now run on autopilot.
+Neural pathways that have been activated enough times or intensely enough to form a pattern and now run on autopilot.
 When one piece of the pattern gets triggered (an emotion, thought, place) the whole chain starts firing.
 We are not aware that we are thinking or feeling or the logical gaps that take place, it just feels true so we believe it’s true.
-Even thoughts where we reflect on our own behaviour is usually judging or in other ways part of an old automated pattern.
+Even thoughts where we reflect on our own behavior are usually judging or in other ways part of an old automated pattern.

-How you Can Change your Inner World and Therefore the Outer World so you Can Become Happy
+How You Can Change Your Inner World And Therefore The Outer World So You Can Become Happy

-There are more to you than your mind.
+There is more to you than your mind.
 You can train your awareness to become aware of your thoughts.
-This is how you can start take a more conscious role as the programmer of your mind.
+This is how you can start taking a more conscious role as the programmer of your mind.
 However, the program itself might have objections.
 If you start looking and change some of the automated systems the mind will start losing control over you which you probably experience it does not like a lot.
 It wants you to keep looking at where it’s pointing, not to look behind the curtain on who’s pointing and why.
-It will probably state that it’s a complete waste of time, that it’s too hard, to woo-woo or something else that has worked before and diverted previous attempts towards self-awareness.
+It will probably state that it’s a complete waste of time, that it’s too hard, too woo-woo, or something else that has worked before and diverted previous attempts towards self-awareness.
 If you at this point start practicing a big amount of skepticism towards these thoughts you have a chance to change the landscape of your virtual world, step-by-step.

-How to Be Happy: Build your Self-Awareness
+How To Be Happy: Build Your Self-Awareness

 This is a process that is way more effective than positive affirmations on top of your critical inner voice or trying to replace one emotion with another.
 It is a journey for life that asks a lot of you and where you get a thousandfold back.
-The challenge right now is: what you have at your disposal to try and understand this journey is your minds version and understanding of it.
+The challenge right now is: what you have at your disposal to try and understand this journey is your mind’s version and understanding of it.
 And it does not know what it is talking about.
 But you can start walking, distance yourself from your mind’s opinions and new insights will unfold along the way.

-Happiness Starts with your Inner Patterns and Beliefs
+Happiness Starts With Your Inner Patterns And Beliefs

 When you realize how your experience of happiness depends on your inner patterns and beliefs it might lead to a shift in your priorities.
-To change your opinions, beliefs and fears becomes more important than chasing goals in the external reality.
+To change your opinions, beliefs and fears become more important than chasing goals in the external reality.
 To create peace and calm of mind becomes more important than proving yourself to others or being right.
 Concepts you might know with your intellect but when you are completely honest with yourself you can see that the impulses and emotional reactions are there.

-By taking a part the projections from your false beliefs you can experience happiness in all changes of life.
+By taking apart the projections from your false beliefs you can experience happiness in all changes of life.